Soil: Hydric (Wet) – Mesic (Medium)

 Native Range: Native to the Upper Midwest, New England and Appalachia.

 Pollinators: Bumble bees, butterflies, and hummingbirds.
 Host plant for the Baltimore checkerspot (Euphydryas phaeton).

 Flowers: The tube-like 1 1/2″ flowers have a long upper lip that arches over the hairy lower lip.
 The flowers bloom in a long tight cluster at the top of the plant.
 Some people think that they resemble a turtle’s head.

-Name: The flower gets it’s scientific name from its resemblance to the tortoise or turtle.
+Name: The flower gets its common and scientific name from its resemblance to a tortoise or turtle.
 Chelone means tortoise in Greek.